-Now the Christmas season starts with advent and ends on December 26.
+Now the Christmas season starts with Advent and ends on December 26.
 To start off the holiday season Advent calendars are bought and candles are lit.
 Children hang their socks on the window ledge and every day until Christmas Eve an elf comes and puts sweets in them.

 Normally a few days before Christmas is when families get together to decorate their Christmas trees and prepare their feasts.

-On Christmas Eve after all the preparations many Estonians will head to the sauna to bath.
+On Christmas Eve after all the preparations many Estonians will head to the sauna to bathe.
 This practice is also done on New Year as well.
 After the sauna, it’s time to head to the local village church for the Christmas Eve service.